 RA is an autoimmune condition.
 This type of condition causes the body's immune system to attack itself.
 Normally, your immune system makes antibodies that attack bacteria and viruses, helping protect your body against infection.
 If you have RA, your immune system sends antibodies to the lining of your joints, where instead of attacking harmful bacteria, they attack the tissue surrounding the joint.

-The synovium is a membrane (thin layer of cells) that covers each of your joints.
-When antibodies attack the synovium, they leave it sore and inflamed.
-This inflammation causes chemicals to be released, causing the synovium to thicken.
+When you have RA, antibodies attack the synovium, a membrane (thin layer of cells) that covers each of your joints.
+The synovium becomes sore and inflamed, which causes chemicals to be released and synovium to thicken.
 These chemicals can also damage bones, cartilage (the stretchy connective tissue between bones), tendons (tissue that connects bone to muscle) and ligaments (tissue that connects bone and cartilage).
 The chemicals gradually cause the joint to lose its shape and alignment and, eventually, can destroy the joint completely.

 There is some evidence that RA can run in families.
 Your genes may be one factor in the cause of the condition.
 However, having a family member with RA does not necessarily mean that you will inherit the condition.
-Even an identical twin of someone with RA only has a one in five chance of developing it, so genes do not explain much of the risk.
+Even an identical twin of someone with RA only has a small chance of developing it, so genes do not explain much of the risk.

 RA is three times more common in women than in men.
 This may be due to the effects of oestrogen (a female hormone).
 Research has suggested that oestrogen may be involved in the development and progression of the condition.
 However, this has not been conclusively proven.